Edward Tennant, 1st Baron Glenconner

-Edward Priaulx Tennant, 1st Baron Glenconner (31 May 1859 – 21 November 1920), known as Sir Edward Tennant, 2nd Baronet, from 1906 to 1911, was a Scottish businessman and Liberal politician.
+Edward Priaulx Tennant, 1st Baron Glenconner (31 May 1859 – 21 November 1920), known as Sir Edward Tennant, 2nd Baronet from 1906 to 1911, was a Scottish businessman and Liberal politician.
 In 1911 he was raised to the peerage as Baron Glenconner.

 Origins

 He was born on 31 May 1859, the eldest surviving son and heir of Sir Charles Tennant, 1st Baronet (d.
 1906).
 His brother was Harold Tennant, and his sister Margot Tennant was the wife of Prime Minister H. H. Asquith.
 His niece was Elizabeth Bibesco and his nephew Anthony Asquith.

 Career

-Educated at Eton College and at Trinity College, Cambridge, Tennant travelled extensively in Africa, India, and America, and was Assistant Private Secretary to Sir George Otto Trevelyan, Secretary for Scotland, from 1892 to 1895.
+Educated at Eton and at Trinity College, Cambridge, Tennant travelled extensively in Africa, India, and America, and was Assistant Private Secretary to Sir George Otto Trevelyan, Secretary for Scotland, from 1892 to 1895.
 He was unsuccessful parliamentary candidate for Partick in 1892 and for Peebles and Selkirk in 1900.

 He was elected as Liberal Member of Parliament for Salisbury at the 1906 general election, holding the seat until the 1910 general election.
 He succeeded his father to the baronetcy in 1906, and in 1911 he was raised to the peerage as Baron Glenconner, of The Glen in the County of Peebles.
 Lord Glenconner was also Lord High Commissioner to the General Assembly of the Church of Scotland in 1911, 1912, 1913 and 1914, and served as Lord Lieutenant of Peeblesshire from 1908 to 1920.